KW8code/ZK-StriderWars-AI/README.md

 # ZK-StriderWars-AI
-A repository of circuitAI configs for use with ZK-StriderWars-V1 MOD.
+A repository of circuitAI configs for use with ZK-StriderWars-V1 MOD within Zero-K (FREE Real Time Strategy Game).

 These AIs will mass produce Striders!
 Currently just one AI developed.

-Adding these AIs is the same as adding any AI into Zero-K. The instuctions below are from Shaman's (awesome) Zero-K Future Wars MOD.
+It's easy to add any AI to Zero-K.

+The instuctions below are from Shaman's (awesome) Zero-K Future Wars MOD.
 These Instuctions work for any AI install.

 Usage: